 If employee works more than 8 hours a day the employer must pay 1.25% of the employee’s regular wages.
 Employers in The Philippines may not provide compensation in time off rather than wages.

-Vacation Leave in the Philippines
+Vacation Days in the Philippines

 Philippine employees are legally entitled to 5 days of paid ‘service incentive leave’, which can be used for vacation or sick leave.
 However, we typically see good employers offering 15 days of paid vacation and 15 days of paid sick leave for most professional level positions in the Philippines.
 There are no rulings for carryover, and that aspect of the vacation policy is left to the discretion of the employer.
 IT should also be noted that untracked / unlimited PTO is extremely rare in the Philippines and brings with it some significant challenges.

-Sick Leave in the Philippines
+Philippines Sick Leave

 There is no statutory sick leave above what is mentioned above in The Philippines.
 That being said, employee contracts, company policy, and collective bargaining agreements often include sick leave benefits.